E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Numerical Results

+Moreover, even with perfect initial CSI in the channel estimation and feedback stages, the semantic transmission phase retains strong Doppler-induced time variations, making the low-dimensional equivalent channel time-varying and necessitating explicit DMRS insertion. {Under such fast-fading conditions, the overhead associated with explicit DMRS limit the amount of task-useful symbols, which further widens the gap between link-level optimality and task-level performance in the separated schemes.} These results highlight that traditional explicit DMRS allocation is insufficient for fast-varying channels.
+The proposed CSC-SA-Net avoids explicit DMRS insertion during semantic transmission by using an implicit, data-driven DMRS allocation mechanism, thereby eliminating data–DMRS resource competition and adapting to time-varying channels for enhanced performance {while preserving more symbols for task-relevant semantic features}.

 Fig.~\ref{fig:1} compares the two CSC-SA-Net variants under highly constrained transmission resources ($Q=1$).
-The proposed CSC-SA-Net (non-orthogonal) achieves a clear mIoU advantage over the proposed CSC-SA-Net (orthogonal), particularly at low CSI-RS budgets ($L<4$).
-This advantage stems from the proposed CSC-SA-Net’s ability to non-orthogonally superimpose multi-user semantics and perform direct fusion, whereas the orthogonal scheme must divide time–frequency resources equally between users, compressing each user’s semantic features more severely and limiting performance.
-Since all users share the same semantic task, channel superposition naturally implements semantic fusion without incurring additional orthogonal transmission overhead.
+The proposed CSC-SA-Net (non-orthogonal) achieves a clear mIoU advantage over the proposed CSC-SA-Net (orthogonal), particularly at low CSI-RS budgets ($L<4$). {This gain is amplified when both the effective data symbol budget and CSI-RS resources are scarce, where superposition yields a higher task-useful information rate.} This advantage stems from the proposed CSC-SA-Net’s ability to non-orthogonally superimpose multi-user semantics and perform direct fusion, whereas the orthogonal scheme must divide time–frequency resources equally between users, compressing each user’s semantic features more severely and limiting performance. {The non-orthogonal scheme better exploits cross-user correlation, while the orthogonal scheme's per-user orthogonalization incurs higher overhead and weaker cross-user information aggregation.} Since all users share the same semantic task, channel superposition naturally implements semantic fusion without incurring additional orthogonal transmission overhead.
 In Fig.~\ref{fig:2}, where transmission resources are more ample ($Q=4$), the orthogonal scheme can allocate sufficient capacity to each user’s semantics, reducing the performance gap between the two approaches.

 Fig.~\ref{fig:34} presents the mIoU performance versus feedback signaling overhead.
 Consistent with the CSI-RS budget results, at low feedback bit budgets ($B<64$), the separated-design schemes suffer catastrophic mIoU loss due to CSI estimation errors.
 Meanwhile, the CSC-SA-Net’s non-orthogonal multi-user fusion strategy again outperforms its orthogonal counterpart, with the most pronounced gains observed under low transmission symbol budgets ($Q=1$).